This website uses cookies

 WordPress Major Versions

 WordPress’ major version release indicates a critical change or improvement in the core software.
-Each major update generally comes after 4 to 6 months after the previous release, and a beta version is made available to the users prior to the actual release.
+Each major update generally comes 4 to 6 months after the previous release, and a beta version is made available to the users prior to the actual release.

 WordPress Minor Versions

-Unlike the major releases, WordPress minor versions generally do not introduce any new features or core updates.
+Unlike the major releases, WordPress minor versions generally do not introduce new features or core updates.
 They mainly focus on bug fixes and minor improvements, so they are automatically installed.

 How to Check Your Current WordPress Version [Easy Methods]